dyhes/zulip/templates/zerver/integrations/nagios.md

 ### Troubleshooting

-You can confirm whether you’ve correctly configured Nagios to run the Zulip plugin by looking for `SERVICE NOTIFICATION` lines mentioning zulip in `/var/log/nagios4/nagios.log`.
-You can confirm whether you’ve configured the Zulip plugin code correctly by running `/usr/local/share/zulip/integrations/nagios/nagios-notify-zulip` directly.
+You can confirm whether you’ve correctly configured Nagios to run the Aloha plugin by looking for `SERVICE NOTIFICATION` lines mentioning zulip in `/var/log/nagios4/nagios.log`.
+You can confirm whether you’ve configured the Aloha plugin code correctly by running `/usr/local/share/zulip/integrations/nagios/nagios-notify-zulip` directly.